South African Class GDA 2-6-2+2-6-2

 The South African Railways Class GDA 2-6-2+2-6-2 of 1929 was an articulated steam locomotive.

 In December 1929, the South African Railways placed five Class GDA Garratt articulated locomotives with a 2-6-2+2-6-2 Double Prairie type wheel arrangement in branch line service on the Natal North Coast line.

 Manufacturer

 The Class GDA 2-6-2+2-6-2 Double Prairie type Garratt locomotive was built to the same specifications and was for all intents and purposes identical to the Class GD in its main dimensions.
-They were ordered from Linke-Hofmann Werke AG in Breslau, Germany in 1929 and numbered 2255 to 2259 upon delivery in December of that same year.
+They were ordered from Linke-Hofmann Werke in Breslau, Germany in 1929 and numbered 2255 to 2259 upon delivery in December of that same year.

 Characteristics

 The locomotive had the same tractive effort as the Class GD, was also superheated and also had Walschaerts valve gear to actuate its piston valves.
 The main differences were the use of bar frames instead of plate frames, differently shaped coal and water bunkers, and a round-topped firebox instead of a Belpaire firebox.